MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-virtual-assistant-introduction.md

 Automotive Language Model | An Automotive language model covering core domains such as telephone, navigation and control of in-car features is coming soon.

 >[!IMPORTANT]
 > The _Cosmos DB storage_ class has been deprecated.
+Containers created with CosmosDbStorage had no partition key set, so the default was '/_partitionKey'.
-Containers created with _Cosmos DB storage_ can be used with _Cosmos DB partitioned storage_ with the addition of the `compatibilityMode` [flag](https://aka.ms/azure-dotnet-cosmosdb-partitionedstorage#L289).
+> Containers created with _Cosmos DB storage_ can be used with _Cosmos DB partitioned storage_.
 Read [Partitioning in Azure Cosmos DB](https://aka.ms/azure-cosmosdb-partitioning-overview) for more information.
-Also note that, unlike the legacy Cosmos DB storage, the Cosmos DB partitioned storage does not automatically create a database within your Cosmos DB account.
+> Also note that, unlike the legacy Cosmos DB storage, the Cosmos DB partitioned storage does not automatically create a database within your Cosmos DB account.
 When you create a new database, Cosmos DB creates a container within your database automatically.

 ## Example Scenarios